Please email Beverley at Beverley@BCLandTrust.org or call the office at 714-846-1001 with any questions.

 · What to bring: Garden gloves and a filled reusable water bottle.

 Please arrive on time to sign in on-site.
 Parking across the street is pay-to-park, but there is free parking in our lot (but often fills fast), PCH, and behind the gas station.
+Keep in mind it can take around 10 minutes to walk if you park off-site.

 If you are feeling sick, please stay home and do not participate.